w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 One column per primitive type

 * The structure of the record is captured for each value by two integers: _repetition level_ and _definition level_
 * Enough to fully reconstruct the nested structures

 ![Parquet file format](img/phdslides_33.png)

 # Distributed databases {background-color="#121011"}

-New types of databases have emerged
+New types of databases have emerged.

 # Strengths of RDBMSs?